Jamtoad/FullflowerHomework/README.md

 * I would love it if the NPC waved at you as you walked by.
 * Neat UI effects when you earned coins.
 * Expanding on the state machine with the NPC to include actual dialog and selectable options.

+### Notes
+* The CarryingBehavior and InteractableBehavior were grabbed from my code library.
+I wouldn't have had time to write them over again, but everything else outside of Packages was written from scratch for this!